nesistor/GovAssist/Readme.md

 - **Problem Solving with Grok-Vision-Beta**:
   - Helps identify missing fields or errors when filling out documents manually.
   - Provides entertaining and humorous suggestions for solving common form-related issues.
-- **Appointment Scheduling**: **GovAssist** helps users book appointments with government offices and embassies for necessary document submissions.
+- **Appointment Scheduling**: **GovLinker** helps users book appointments with government offices and embassies for necessary document submissions.
 - **Bank-Level Authentication**: Verifies your identity using your banking app for added security when scheduling appointments or accessing government services.

 ---